Post-Doctoral Research Associate in Marine Microbial Ecology - [Archived Advertisement]

-This position is full-time and appointment will be made on a fixed term basis for 2.5 years.
+This position is a full-time and appointment will be made on a fixed-term basis for 18 months.

 How To Apply

-Prior to commencing your application for IRC105707 please review the Position Description and the relevant selection criteria - click on the apply link to be taken to the relevant page.
-You are required to address the selection criteria in your submission in a separate document .
+Prior to commencing your application for IRC120949, please review the Position Statement and the relevant selection criteria - click on the apply button to be taken to the relevant page where this can be downloaded.
+You are required to address the selection criteria in your submission in a separate document.

-Please ensure that the file name for each document submitted includes IRC105707.
+Please ensure that the file name for each document submitted includes IRC120949.

 Specific enquiries or issues with your application may be directed to the UTS Recruitment Team at firstname.lastname@example.org or on +61 (0) 2 9514 1080.